Anusha-Raghupatruni/ng-spring-boot-email/README.md

 * Basic try-and-fail mechanism for making requests to the external mail systems

 ### Testing
-* Some Spring controller test cases
+* Some Spring controller test cases in JUnit
-* Basic test cases for creating a new message to send to the two different external mail systems
+* Basic JUnit test cases for creating a new message to send to the two different external mail systems

 ### Deployment
 * Setup and deploy the project into Heroku